kaziiriad/k3s-autoscaler-prototype/README.md

 - **LIFO Scaling with Permanent Workers**: k3s-worker-1 and k3s-worker-2 are permanent and protected from scaling
 - **Control-Plane Detection**: Automatic filtering of master nodes using multiple label checks
 - **Improved Reconciliation**: Startup sync now properly respects state hierarchy (Docker → Redis → MongoDB)
+- **In-Cluster Prometheus**: Prometheus now runs inside the cluster on the master node with NodePort access for the autoscaler

 ## Troubleshooting